hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 ## my-examples-for-the-arduino-portentaH7
-My examples fir the new Arduino Pro board the Portenta H7
+My examples for the new Arduino Pro board the Portenta H7

 As of July 24th, 2020 this site is just to get the PortentaH7 working how I like it to work.
 This is not my Arduino Robotics teaching site.
 That site is at